hsuehtchang/Solar-energy-potential-product/README.md

 # Solar-energy-potential-product
-This Data Prodcut contain the solar energy potential of urban buildings in 10 cities of China.
+This Data Product contains the solar energy potential of urban buildings in 10 cities of China.
 10 cities of China: Beijing, Chongqing, Guangzhou, Harbin, Kunming, Lhasa, Nanjing, Shanghai, Urumqi, Xi'an

 More detailed exaplanations can be found in the following paper: